Obsessive–compulsive disorder: Signs and symptoms

 OCD can present with a wide variety of symptoms.
-Certain groups of symptoms usually occur together; these groups are sometimes viewed as dimensions, or clusters, which may reflect an underlying process.
-The standard assessment tool for OCD, the Yale–Brown Obsessive Compulsive Scale (Y-BOCS), has 13 predefined categories of symptoms.
+Certain groups of symptoms usually occur together as dimensions or clusters, which may reflect an underlying process.
+The standard assessment tool for OCD, the Yale–Brown Obsessive–Compulsive Scale (Y-BOCS), has 13 predefined categories of symptoms.
 These symptoms fit into three to five groupings.
-A meta-analytic review of symptom structures found a four-factor grouping structure to be most reliable: a symmetry factor, a forbidden thoughts factor, a cleaning factor, and a hoarding factor.
-The symmetry factor correlates highly with obsessions related to ordering, counting, and symmetry, as well as repeating compulsions.
-The forbidden thoughts factor correlates highly with intrusive thoughts of a violent, religious, or sexual nature.
+A meta-analytic review of symptom structures found a four-factor grouping structure to be most reliable: symmetry factor, forbidden thoughts factor, cleaning factor and hoarding factor.
+The symmetry factor correlates highly with obsessions related to ordering, counting and symmetry, as well as repeating compulsions.
+The forbidden thoughts factor correlates highly with intrusive thoughts of a violent, religious or sexual nature.
 The cleaning factor correlates highly with obsessions about contamination and compulsions related to cleaning.
 The hoarding factor only involves hoarding-related obsessions and compulsions, and was identified as being distinct from other symptom groupings.

-When looking into the onset of OCD, one study suggests that there are differences in the age of onset between males and females.
-In children, a study found the average age of onset of OCD to be 9.6 for male children and 11.0 for female children.
-When looking at both adults and children a study found the average ages of onset to be 21 and 24 for males and females respectively.
+When examining the onset of OCD, one study suggests that there are differences in the age of onset between males and females, with the average age of onset of OCD being 9.6 years for boys and 11.0 years for girls.
+Children with OCD often have other mental disorders, such as ADHD, depression, anxiety and disruptive behavior disorder.
+Continually, children are more likely to struggle in school and experience difficulties in social situations (Lack 2012).
+When looking at both adults and children, a study found the average ages of onset to be 21 and 24 for males and females respectively.
+While some studies have shown that OCD with earlier onset is associated with greater severity, other studies have not been able to validate this finding.
 Looking at women specifically, a different study suggested that 62% of participants found that their symptoms worsened at a premenstrual age.
 Across the board, all demographics and studies showed a mean age of onset of less than 25.

 Some OCD subtypes have been associated with improvement in performance on certain tasks, such as pattern recognition (washing subtype) and spatial working memory (obsessive thought subtype).
 Subgroups have also been distinguished by neuroimaging findings and treatment response, though neuroimaging studies have not been comprehensive enough to draw conclusions.
-Subtype-dependent treatment response has been studied, and the hoarding subtype has consistently been least responsive to treatment.
+Subtype-dependent treatment response has been studied and the hoarding subtype has consistently been least responsive to treatment.

 While OCD is considered a homogeneous disorder from a neuropsychological perspective, many of the symptoms may be the result of comorbid disorders.
-For example, adults with OCD have exhibited more symptoms of attention–deficit/hyperactivity disorder (ADHD) and autism spectrum disorder (ASD) than adults without OCD.
+For example, adults with OCD have exhibited more symptoms of attention deficit hyperactivity disorder (ADHD) and autism spectrum disorder (ASD) than adults without OCD.

 In regards to the cause of onset, researchers asked participants in one study what they felt was responsible for triggering the initial onset of their illness.
 29% of patients answered that there was an environmental factor in their life that did so.
 Specifically, the majority of participants who answered with that noted their environmental factor to be related to an increased responsibility.